Quickback Docs

 });

-// features/templates/user-templates.ts - User's custom templates
+// features/job-templates/custom-templates.ts - Org's custom job templates

-export default defineTable(userTemplates, {
+export default defineTable(customTemplates, {

 firewall: { owner: {} },